 Invite Me to Speak

 I visit with groups of all types many times each year.
 I especially enjoy visiting schools and professional organizations.
-If you are interested in having me speak to your group, please send me an e-mail message for information about scheduling and presentation fees.
+If you are interested in having me speak to your group, please send me an e-mail message to [email protected] for information about scheduling and presentation fees.

 I bring all my own equipment for the presentations.
 The only special needs I have are a place to plug in my extension cords and a wall on which to show the powerpoint presentations.

 Presentations for middle school and high school students:

 Plague in Paradise: The Black Death in Los Angeles, 1924

 A 45 minute visual presentation about the last major outbreak of the Black Plague in the U.S.

 Ain’t No Harm to Kill the Devil: The Life and Legend of John Fairfield, Abolitionist for Hire